E-Commerce Development in Baghdad

 Inventory sync with offline stock

 Most Baghdad e-commerce stores operate alongside physical retail.
 Inventory desync (online shows in-stock but physical store sold the unit yesterday) damages trust quickly.
-We wire near-real-time inventory sync between Shopify or WooCommerce and the client's physical POS where one exists, or scheduled daily reconciliation where automated sync is not feasible.
+We wire near-real-time inventory sync between the custom store and the client's physical POS where one exists, or scheduled daily reconciliation where automated sync is not feasible.
 Stockouts handled gracefully with notify-on-restock flows.

 Discount code and campaign management